resources / blog /

 You know how consoles are supposed to be our escape, our little stress-reset after a long day?
 Yeah.
 All that goes out the window the second something breaks.

-One tiny issue becomes another, then another, and suddenly you’re looking at a repair bill that feels completely out of place.
-Especially when there’s no warranty backing you up.
+One tiny issue becomes another, then another, and suddenly you’re looking at a repair bill that feels like you had a lifetime of lunch at a fancy restaurant.
+This becomes true, especially when there’s no warranty backing you up.

 “At 200+ bucks I’d personally just sell my PS5 for parts and get a new one.”